Why join a Rotary Club?

 Membership in a Rotary club offers all of the following:

 Service Opportunities - Club members have many opportunities for humanitarian service, both locally and internationally.
 Service programs address such concerns as health care, hunger, poverty, illiteracy, and the environment.
 Rotarians experience the fulfilment that comes from giving back to the community.

 International Awareness - There are over 33,000 Rotary Clubs around the world with over 1.2 million members.
-The members come from many backgrounds - all legitimate businesses, professions and vocations offer a potential source for membership of Rotary International.
+The members come from many backgrounds - all legitimate businesses, professions and vocations offer a potential source of membership of Rotary International.

-Friendship - The acquaintances made during Rotary meetings and events usually develop into friendships through frequent contact and the sharing similar interests.
+Friendship - The acquaintances made during Rotary meetings and events usually develop into friendships through frequent contact and then sharing similar interests.
 In addition, when travelling either domestically or abroad a visit to another Rotary club usually results in being welcomed like ‘an old friend'.